-- Have 3 whey, pea, rice, or hemp protein powder shakes a day; one with each meal for a total of 75 g of extra protein per day.
+- Have three whey, pea, rice, or hemp protein powder shakes per day (one with each meal) for a total of 75g extra protein per day.
 This is in addition to your regular balanced diet.

-Non-Vegetarian Protein Sources:
+Non-Vegetarian Protein Sources

 Vegetarian Sources of Protein

-- Whole grains: quinoa, buckwheat, amaranth, wheat, rice, corn, oats.
+- Whole grains: quinoa, buckwheat, amaranth, wheat, rice, corn, oats

 - Sweet potato